Grahame Christie: First World War

+Christie joined the Royal Flying Corps in 1914 as a Second Lieutenant and was promoted to Captain in September 1915.
+He was awarded the Military Cross in June 1916 and the Distinguished Service Order in January 1917.

+In February 1917 Christie was appointed to form the first night bombing unit, No. 100 Squadron.
+He was promoted to Lieutenant Colonel and transferred to the Royal Air Force as a Wing Commander when it was formed in April 1918.

+Intelligence work

 Christie investigated the political situation in Germany in the 1930s, initially as a freelance amateur and then after 1933 on behalf of Permanent Under-Secretary at the Foreign Office Sir Robert Vansittart, who regarded Christie as the best source to provide information on the inner workings of the Nazi Party to the British government.
+Christie might well have stepped straight from the pages of John Buchan.

-Vanisttart was a part of the SIS but ran what amounted to his own "private detective agency" gathering intelligence on Nazi Germany; "more than any other Whitehall mandarin," Vansittart advocated for British rearmament and against appeasement, and Christie was "by far the most important British member of Vanisttart's network."
+Vansittart was a part of the Special Intelligence Service (later MI6) but ran what amounted to his own "private detective agency" gathering intelligence on Nazi Germany; "more than any other Whitehall mandarin," Vansittart advocated for British rearmament and against appeasement, and Christie was "by far the most important British member of Vansittart's network."

-Christie had a house on the German-Dutch border, knew Herman Göring and his deputy Erhard Milch personally, and traveled easily in Berlin society.
+Christie had a house on the German-Dutch border, knew Hermann Göring and his deputy Erhard Milch personally, and traveled easily in Berlin society.
 His network of known informants included Carl Goerdeler, Robert Bosch, and Hans Ritter.
 There was also X, a senior minister in the German Air Ministry who provided information on the Luftwaffe, Dr. Y, "Fish," and "Johnnie," who may have been Hans van Herwarth.
 "X" provided projected Luftwaffe force numbers for 1936 and 1937, info on aircraft production rates, and technical information such as "engine modifications to the Dornier 17 bomber."

 Christie also had slightly advanced notice of the remilitarization of the Rhineland and was told by Göring himself that the Reich had designs on Austria and Czechoslovakia.

 In 1935, Christie arranged for Konrad Henlein, the leader of the pro-Nazi Sudeten German Party, to visit London and meet with Vansittart.
 Henlein successfully used the visit to play the part of the reasonable statesman and to convince the British to put pressure on Czechoslovak officials to accede to the demands of the Sudeten Germans.